Nimblesite vs OpenAI Assistants

 | Multi-tenancy | Per-OpenAI-account | Per-tenant, hard isolation |

-| Pricing | Per token + Assistants surcharge | Metered prepaid wallet, ~2× vendor cost, no plans |
+| Pricing | Per token + Assistants surcharge | Prepaid metered balance, ~2× vendor cost, no post-pay overages |

 When OpenAI Assistants is a better fit